martinkearn/Azure-pass-manager/README.md

 1. (optional) You may want to configure a bot in Slack, Teams or Skype as an alterntive way for delegates to claim their code.
 Links are on the `Event Details` page

 ### Instructing delegates
 You'll need to tell delegates at your event how to get their codes.
-There are two choices:
+There are a few choices:
 * Give them a direct URL for your event's `Code Claim` page.
 You can get the URL on the event details page.
 You can get a vanity URL at http://aka.ms if you'd like to (recommended).
 * Give them the event name and direct them to the http://aka.ms/AzurePassManager where they will be prompted to find the event by entering the event name.
 Spaces should be included and it is not case sensitive.
+* Configure a bot in Slack, Teams or Skype as an alterntive way for delegates to claim their code.
+Links are on the `Event Details` page

 If delegates attempt to claim more than one code, they may receive an error that says something like _"Cheeky! ...
 You have already requested a code for the EVENTNAMEGOESHERE on this machine and it was CODEGOESHERE.
 Contact your Microsoft representative if you really need a second code."_.
 If you would like to for them to get a second code, tell them to either use another device or to clear their browser cookies.